Explore the Archive - LGBTQ+

 Session 3 | Dispatches from the Dancefloor: Guest speaker Christa Holka on Wed 22 Apr at 18.30-20.00 BST

-Join guest speaker Christa Holka as she dives into her archive of 25-year queer nightlife, performance, and portrait photography, from Chicago’s drag king scene to contemporary East London club culture.
+Join guest speaker Christa Holka as she dives into her archive of queer nightlife, performance and portrait photography, from Chicago’s drag king scene to East London club culture.

 Session 4 | Addressing AIDS and Photographing to Remember on Wed 29 Apr at 18.30-20.00 BST

-This week we will look at the role of photography during the AIDS crisis, to document, raise awareness and hold onto or commemorate their loved ones.
-We’ll talk about the work of Nan Goldin, Gideon Mendell, and Bill Howard, plus the organisation Visual AIDS.
+This week we will look at the role of photography during the AIDS crisis, to document, raise awareness, and hold onto or commemorate loved ones.
+We’ll talk about the work of Nan Goldin, Gideon Mendell and Bill Howard, plus the organisation Visual AIDS.

 How do we look at images from the past?
 What do we do with them?
 What exciting projects can inspire us to dig into the archive?
-Hear about how archives are formed, both analogue and digital, as well as recent projects have interpreted historic queer archives for new audiences.
+Hear about how archives are formed, both analogue and digital, as well as recent projects that have interpreted historic queer archives for new audiences.
+Featuring artist and filmmaker Topher Campbell.

 Amelia Abraham (b 1991) is a journalist, editor and author from London.
 She writes for Art Review, The Guardian, British Journal of Photography, The Observer, Dazed, AnOther, and other titles on arts, culture and more.
 Her books include Queer Intentions: A (Personal) Journey Through LGBTQ+ Culture and We Can Do Better Than This: 35 Voices on the Future of LGBTQ+ Rights.
 Her first edited photography book, Sex, Clubs, Dissent: Visualising Queer Nightlife will be published in Spring 2026 by MACK Books and is a 200+ image survey on the history of imaging queer nightlife.
 As well as regularly interviewing queer writers and artists at venues like The Southbank Centre, Barbican and London Review of Books, she has previously lectured at London College of Fashion, Roehampton University and Warwick University.